The Flyover Replay

 Thanks Eric.

-I will repeat the Trivia Question for today: Which U.S. state is closest to Africa?
+I will repeat the Trivia Question for today: What does “wuthering” mean in Wuthering Heights?

 Now, back to the News.